data-apis/scipy-2023-presentation/paper.rst

 numerical computing, data science, machine learning, and deep learning (TODO: citations).
 New frameworks pushing forward the state of the art in these fields appear every year.
-One unintended consequence of all this activity has been fragmentation in the fundamental building blocks--multidimensional arrays (a.k.a. tensors)--that underpin the scientific Python ecosystem (SPE).
+One unintended consequence of all this activity has been fragmentation in the fundamental building blocks—multidimensional arrays (a.k.a. tensors)—that underpin the scientific Python ecosystem (SPE).

 This fragmentation comes with significant costs, from reinvention and re-implementation